etalab/sill.etalab.gouv.fr/README.md

 You can also contribute with bug reports, feature requests or general questions by writing to [~etalab/codegouvfr-devel@lists.sr.ht](mailto:~etalab/codegouvfr-devel@lists.sr.ht).

-## Translation

-If you want to help with the translation:

--   add your language to `src/cljc/sillweb/i18n.cljc`
--   add relevant variables to `src/clj/sillweb/views.clj`

-Hack and send a *pull request*, I would be happy to integrate your contribution.

 # Support the Clojure(script) ecosystem